Kritish58/portfolio-next/README.md

 ### Instructions
 - has continuous deploy in netlify
-- no dependencies, just run index.html in live server
+- no dependencies, just open index.html